riversdark/riversdark.github.io/content/post/lgts.md

 In this model we'll replace the local trend with a seasonal effect.
 Specifically, we'll start with a multiplicative model in this section and explore the additive one in the next.

-This model assumes the number of periods for seasonality is already known and thus not infered from the data.
+This model assumes the number of periods for seasonality is already known and thus not inferred from the data.
 This works with datasets with natural seasonality, which is the case here with monthly data.

 \begin{align\*}
 y\_{t} &\sim \text{T} (\nu,\mu\_{t}, \sigma\_{t}) \\\\\\